She danced on keys of gold

 As I right this post, I’m remembering that I haven’t filled out a certain author spotlight yet.
 Is it just me, or does our list of round-to-its get longer as we get older?
 At the rate I’m going, I’ll need lists for my lists in a few years.
 However, there’s no point in worrying about it for now.
 Que será, será as the song goes.
 Incidentally, I’m listening to my newly created New Age/Native American music playlist while writing this post – my favorite kind of list.

-Well, I think that’s enough for this Sunday’s post – considering it’s a little light on content and heavy on the rambling.
+Well, I think that’s enough for this Sunday’s post – considering it’s light on content and heavy on the rambling.
 Wishing you a happy Sunday and inspired week ahead!
 Until next time, be kind to yourself.
 You’re worth it!✨